Home โ€บ Interests โ€บ Travel Tips

 My friends and I rented a car to visit three countries on that first trip.
 That was, after all, how we often traveled in the States.

 Yet, driving a car in an unfamiliar place can be stressful and take up a lot of time unless you’re visiting rural areas.
-Renting is not always the best way to get around when abroad!
+Renting a car is not always the best way to get around when abroad.

-Traveling in Europe is cheap and efficient because of trains, buses, and planes.
-Budget airlines like EasyJet offer discounted rates such as $90 for a flight from Basil to Amsterdam.
+Traveling in Europe is affordable and efficient due to the availability of trains, buses and planes.
+For example, budget airlines like EasyJet offer discounted rates for flights from Basel to Amsterdam.

-I would recommend taking trains for your travel needs.
-The recent train ticket from Budapest to Vienna cost $48 and was a quick, relaxing journey with so many amenities at the stations.
+I would also recommend using trains for your travel needs.
+Tickets from Budapest to Vienna can be as low as $48 USD and offer a quick, relaxing journey with numerous amenities available at the stations.

 When you are visiting a place for the first time, it is common to want to visit many destinations.
 This can leave you feeling frustrated and exhausted on your trip.